-COLLECT RTM {name|} [LOG|NOLOG]
+COLLECT RTM {resname|} [LOG|NOLOG]

-RTM collects response time data as measured by the RTM feature of a 3174. name is the name of a link, PU, or terminal LU. collects data for all LU terminals in a domain attached to a 3174 with the \ensuremath{RTM} feature.
-LOG writes collected data to the external log.

-NOLOG does not write collected data to the external log.
+- resname is the name of a link, PU, or terminal LU. - collects data for all LU terminals in a domain attached to a 3174 with the RTM feature. - LOG writes collected data to the external log. - NOLOG does not write collected data to the external log.
 This is the default.